 Trademark and copyright litigator Mark Puzella protects some of the world’s most powerful brands and emerging technologies.
 Clients rely on his ability to anticipate and resolve problems before they arise, whether developing comprehensive strategies to avoid litigation where possible, or succeeding in litigation when necessary.

 Mark draws upon his litigation experience to help clients anticipate and avoid legal issues related to new technologies and brands.
-For example, Mark has advised numerous technology and media companies on the creation, use, and delivery of content and helped clients assess whether their products will withstand investor and competitor scrutiny.
+Mark has advised numerous technology and media companies on the creation, use, and delivery of content and helped clients assess whether their products will withstand investor and competitor scrutiny.
 He also has significant experience advising on branding and re-branding projects, including private brand or store brand clearance and risk assessments.